Iowa (band)

-Iowa (Айова/Ajova, Аёва/Ajova), is a Belarusian-Russian pop rock trio.
+Iowa (Айова/Ajova, Аёва/Ajova), is a Belarusian pop rock trio currently based in Russia.

 History

 Iowa is named after the album Iowa by the band Slipknot.
 In 2008, vocalist Ekaterina Ivanchikova sang in the musical The Prophet by Ilya Oleynikov.
 Iowa was formed in 2009 in Mahilyow.
 In 2010, after a series of concerts in St. Petersburg, the group decided to move to St. Petersburg, Russia where the band members live today.